Fitzroy article in The Paddler magazine

-My four videos from last year’s trip – about 45 mins all up – are below.
+My four videos from last year’s trip – about 45 mins all up.

 You’ll find Jeff’s version of the same trip in 5 parts (about an hour) right here.

 Up ahead a welcome pool promised some steady progress – even Jeff was getting to like to the effortless paddling now.
-But very soon a rich aroma of guano or urea choked the air, with the below water covered in a skanky film.
+But very soon a strong reek of guano or urea choked the air, with the below water covered in a skanky film.
 A huge colony of bats where clinging to the river gums along the left bank, and with a shriek took to the wing as we slowly paddled by.
 Jeff explained the reason for the stench was that bats pee on themselves in an effort to keep cool.
-Why not just move down south and spare yourself the laundry?

 Just as yesterday, within a few steps of lunch Jeff got another flat, but fixed it in a jiffy by rolling the hole up with superglue and applying a duct tape bandage for good measure.
 We pressed into the afternoon, squeezing under trees or lifting the boats over or around fallen logs.
 At one point a rather mangy bull stood in our channel, sick and clearly agitated.
 Normally the cattle ran away; this one tried but got stuck in quicksand and didn’t have the strength to gallop up the steep bank.
 It turned round and came back to stand its ground.
 Filming all the way, Jeff got a little too close and the thing lowered its horns and ran at him.
 Eventually I crawled up the steep bank, and from point downstream but safely out of reach, coaxed the ailing steer upstream past Jeff and our boats by throwing sticks.

-Since the bat colony the surface of the river had been pretty rank which did not add to the overall ambience.
-More bat colonies followed, and about 4.30 we came across another piled up sandbank which filled the whole channel while the flow took off left into the side trees.
+Since the bat colony the surface of the river had been pretty rank which didn’t add to the ambience.
+More bat colonies followed, and about 4.30 we came across another piled-up sandbank which filled the whole channel while the flow took off left into the side trees.
 A knot of fallen trees required lifting round to continue so we called it a day just as a helicopter flew overhead.
 With cow crap and bat shit all around, it wasn’t a great spot, but would have to do as we were just about finished for the day.
-In fact we’d done better than we thought – 10 hours to cover 26 clicks according to the map, and not far from the second Big Bend which led down to Geikie, ranger issues and the final big run on wide open channels.
+In fact we’d done better than we thought: 10 hours to cover 26 clicks according to the map, and not far from the second Big Bend which led down to Geikie, possible ranger issues and the final big run on wide open channels.

 That night Jeff prepared a brilliant garlic damper which we cooked on the coals.
 Real food – you just can’t beat it!
 It had been a hard day to end at a grubby camp, but we felt we’d finally broken the back of the Fitzroy.